Jeavon/Slimsy/README.md

 .AddSlimsy()
 ```

-### 3. Add lazysizes.min.js & picturefill.min.js to your templates
+### 3. Add lazysizes.min.js & to your templates/views

-In your template add the Javascript files
+In your template add the JavaScript files

 ```
-<script src="/scripts/picturefill.min.js"></script>
 <script src="/scripts/lazysizes.min.js" async=""></script>
 ```